kuntu/JGraphlet-JMotif/README.md

 mutual connections between two nodes.
 The second digit is the number of asymmetric connections.
 The last digit denotes the number of null dyads.
 The optional character represents the directions of edges: "D" for down; "U" for up;
 "T" for transition and "C" for cyclic.
-See MANLabeling Image for details
+See triadLabeling.png Image for details